galaxyproject/training-material/topics/ecology/tutorials/ENA_Biodiv_submission/tutorial.md

 >    {: .comment}
 >
 >    > <warning-title> Danger: Submit to ENA test server! </warning-title>
 >    > We suggest you first submit to the test server before making a public submission!
+The test serveris reachable [here](https://wwwdev.ebi.ac.uk/ena/submit/webin/) and submission can be seen in `Dashboard/Study Report`
 >    {: .warning}
 >
 > ![ENA Upload tool](./images/image3.png)